JorgeCastilloPrz/jorgecastilloprz.github.io/_posts/2020-05-10-jetpack-compose-constraintlayout.md

 }
 ```

-We just need add the composable as a children of our `ConstraintLayout`, like I'm doing with my `CoilImage`.
+Note that we just need add the composable as a children of our `ConstraintLayout`, like I'm doing with my `CoilImage`.
 Remember to
 **tag the view with the the same tag used for its constraints** ⚠️, using a tag modifier.

 You can see how simple is it to constrain our views: